Entering our 3MT® competition is a great way to improve your public speaking skills, engage funders and access networking opportunities.

 Entries are invited from active Doctoral candidates who have successfully passed their confirmation milestone by the date of their first presentation (including thesis under submission).

-The Graduate School 3MT live final will take place at the Link’17 Conference in June.
-The winner will be selected by the audience and will represent Nottingham at EmDoc 2017 and potentially also the global Universitas 21 3MT Competition.
+The Graduate School 3MT® live final will take place at the LINK’18 Conference in May.
+The winner will be selected by the audience and will represent Nottingham at the EmDoc, Vitae and potentially also the global Universitas 21 3MT® Competitions.

-To help you prepare, all 3MT finalists will be invited to attend a training session on 23 May in preparation for their presentation at Link'17.
+All 3MT® finalists will be required to attend a training session on 1 May in preparation for their presentation at Link'18.

 Create and upload a simple 3 minute 'talking-head' style video and 200 word research summary.
 You are not required to submit a professional production quality video, a simple video recorded on your phone is perfectly acceptable.
-More detailed information on how to submit your entry, including competition terms and conditions can be found on the Moodle page.
+More detailed information on how to submit your entry, judging criteria and competition terms and conditions can be found on the Moodle page.